nbetts2020/MoE-Asset-Pricing/README.md

    training while maintaining computational efficiency.

 4. **Integration with Training Loop:**
    The selected contexts are concatenated with the input data and fed into the model during training iterations.
-This dynamic selection allows the model to allocate computational resources towards processing the most pertinent information, enhancing prediction accuracy.
+This dynamic selection allows the model to allocate computational resources towards processing the most pertinent information, improving prediction accuracy.

 ### EBM Loss